dylanmaenpaa/today-i-learned/README.md

 ### NP-hard problems
 At least as hard as the hardest NP-complete problem.
 Problem X is NP-hard if every problem Y in NP can be reduced to X in polynomial time.
 If there is a solution to a NP-hard problem, then there is a solution to all NP-problems in polynomial time.

+## Search Algorithms

+### A*
+Extension of Dijkstra with the use of heuristics.
+Optimality on a tree if the heurisitic is admissible.
+Consitent heuristic is needed on a graph if reopening closed nodes is not allowed.
+Complexity O(b^d) where b is the branching factor and d is the depth.